FlameOfUdun/flutter_event_component_system/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+Copyright 2025 Ehsan Rashidi

 ## 🙏 Acknowledgments

 - Inspired by the Entity-Component-System pattern from game development
 - Built for the Flutter community with ❤️
-- Special thanks to all contributors and users

 ## 📞 Support